 Final score: Lethbridge Cyclones 0-4 Calgary Fire Red.

 No song of the match today as DJ Kitch was not on duty for the road trip and the sounds were not that special.
-What was notable, however, was the design of Adams Park Ice Centre, whose decorative front looks more like a building from the 1950s, not the date stated on the plaque inside (1992).
-Even more interesting was the set of concrete flying buttresses along the side walls of the arena (see photos in gallery-link below) like you can see in the gothic style of Notre Dame in Paris.
+What was notable, however, was the design of Adams Park Ice Centre, whose decorative front has a styling from the 1950s (it was constructed in 1962 and renovated in 1992).
+Even more interesting is the set of concrete flying buttresses along the side walls of the arena (see photos in gallery-link below) like you can see in the gothic style of Notre Dame in Paris.
 Forevermore, Adams Ice Centre will be known by this author as the Cathedral of Hockey.

 The Fire Red MAA play Lloydminster at Henry Viney Arena, Calgary on Saturday, November 3 (3:15 pm).